Facebook is pushing record labels to let you soundtrack your videos

 Forging a deal for music accompaniment to legitimate user-generated videos could open the door to a deeper partnership with labels around professional music videos.
 Facebook could also gain leverage over labels and open sponsorship opportunities by creating a feature that suggests particular songs for people to use as soundtracks.

 But for now, Facebook is just trying to remove any growth obstacles from its current blockbuster product.
 Most people aren’t great videographers, let alone sound engineers.
-User generated videos can be boring to watch and sound awful.
+User-generated videos can be boring to watch and sound awful.
 But with the right song, suddenly those shaky party clips and stiff landscape panoramas become epic.

 0